Niguoz/Niguoz/README.md

 # Hello!! :wave:
-## I'm Nicola Pellegrini, an Italian Junior Game Programmer.
+### I'm Nicola Pellegrini, an Italian Junior Game Programmer.
 Here I want to share with you my works.

-## You can find me on [LinkedIn](https://www.linkedin.com/in/nicola-p-731589235/)
+### You can find me also on [LinkedIn](https://www.linkedin.com/in/nicola-p-731589235/)
+### If you click on the imagines of my projects, you can have more info about what I have done

 # My Portfolio